KevinVolkov/SalesProject/README.md

 Kevin's comment:
+11/08/24 I restored my original code, which Mason deleted first time, see Jira.
+Please join me in working on this branch
+         It currenly has less functions for now.
+But it is just for now.
+The VPS web site will follow soon.
 10/27/24 Working with "https" and <cart> button in the menu with number of items in the cart.
 The same code is currently running on my free VPS (on internet):
 You can reach it 24x7: